predict-idlab/plotly-resampler/README.md

   **Note** that you can add dynamic aggregation to plotly figures with the `FigureWidgetResampler` wrapper without needing to forward a port!
 * In general, when using downsampling one should be aware of (possible) [aliasing](https://en.wikipedia.org/wiki/Aliasing) effects.
   The <b><a style="color:orange">[R]</a></b> in the legend indicates when the corresponding trace is being resampled (and thus possibly distorted) or not.
 Additionally, the `~<range>` suffix represent the mean aggregation bin size in terms of the sequence index.
+* The plotly **autoscale** event (triggered by the autoscale button or a double-click within the graph), **does not reset the axes but autoscales the current graph-view** of plotly-resampler figures.
+This design choice was made as it seemed more intuitive for the developers to support this behavior with double-click than the default axes-reset behavior.
+The graph axes can ofcourse be resetted by using the `reset_axis` button.
+If you want to give feedback and discuss this further with the developers, see issue [#49](https://github.com/predict-idlab/plotly-resampler/issues/49).

 ## Future work 🔨